arcaduf/sinogram_inpainting/README.md

 ##  Test the package
 Go inside the folder "scripts/" and run the tests.

-Every time this script creates an image, the script is halted.
-To run the successive tests just close the image.
+When a plot is produced during the execution of a test, the script is halted until the plot window is manually closed.